Did you know?

 Some go through garbage or recycling bins for discarded bills or other mail with personal information on it.

 Some pose as a credible person (for example, a government official, bank employee, or landlord) to obtain personal or financial information from you or from others you know.

 Some use technology to steal your information.
 For example:

-- They scan old computers, mobile devices, or memory sticks for information that has not been fully deleted.
+They scan old computers, mobile devices, or memory sticks for information that hasn’t been fully deleted.

-- They advertise jobs that don't exist to get you to submit your resume, in order to obtain your information.
+They advertise jobs that don't exist to get you to submit your resume, in order to harvest your information.

 Warning signs to watch for